 About

 Nicole Steinberg received her Ph.D. in musicology from the University of Maryland, College Park.
 She teaches as an adjunct faculty member at the University of Maryland, College Park, and Towson University.
 An interdisciplinary scholar, her work bridges opera, trauma, and performance studies within the broader discourses of music and Holocaust commemoration.
-She recently published her research on opera and the institutional framing of memory in the Opera Journal, with additional work forthcoming in the Oxford Handbook of Music, Sound and Trauma and ReSounding Loss: Music, Grief, and Culture.
+She recently published her research on Holocaust opera and the institutional framing of memory in the Opera Journal, and has additional work forthcoming in the Oxford Handbook of Music, Sound and Trauma and ReSounding Loss: Music, Grief, and Culture.
 Steinberg has presented her scholarship at conferences of the American Musicological Society, the Society on Music Since 1900, the International Network of Genocide Scholars, the National WWII Museum, the European Studies Conference, the Society for Ethnomusicology.
-Steinberg is also a sought-after public lecturer in the DMV area, having given talks for Annapolis Opera, Opera Baltimore, Wolf Trap Opera and others.
+Steinberg is also a sought-after public lecturer in the DMV area, having given talks for Annapolis Opera, Opera Baltimore, Wolf Trap Opera among others.

 Steinberg’s dissertation research examined Mieczyslaw Weinberg’s 1968 Holocaust opera The Passenger within trauma studies, moral responsibility and memorialization frameworks.
 She was awarded the Mary Savage Snouffer Dissertation Fellowship for the 2024-2025 academic year by the University of Maryland College of Arts and Humanities.